MeteoGroup/curator-es/README.md

 ## Usage Quick Start
 Start container specifying the environment settings for Curator configuration and actions.
-Currently the only action executed by the docker built is to remove old Elasticsearch indices leaving only a configurable amount of days
+Currently the only action executed by the docker run is to remove old Elasticsearch indices leaving only a configurable amount of days

 ```